NoeFontana/cs336_language_model/docs/assignments/learnings_basics.md

 Moving to mmap+memory_view so the required RAM remains below my laptop's spec.
 With current tuning this results in a 2x slowdown for pretokenization on TinyStoriesV2-GPT4-train.
 We remain sub 2min for tokenization.
 Using mmap+memory_view, we can now pre-tokenize owt_train without going out-of-memory.

+Training time on owt_train.txt is about 12h so we still need to optimize that.

 ## Assignment Questions

 ### Unicode